 ECTag_Role='Kafka'), and slice-and-dice your data in multiple ways.
 Additionally, our ‘Alerts’ and ‘Saved Filter Sets’ are completely tag-driven and dynamic, so they automatically add/remove instances matching these tags to give our users the most real-time views that scale with your cloud infrastructure.

 Monitoring your infrastructure extends beyond just CPU, memory, and storage utilization.
-That’s why New Relic has out-of-the-box integrations that allow you to monitor all the services that support your hosts as well.
-Activate any of our integrations, including AWS Billing, AWS ELB, Amazon S3, MySQL, NGINX, and more, to extend monitoring to your AWS or on-host applications, and access the pre-configured dashboards that appear for each of them.
+That's why New Relic has out-of-the-box integrations that allow you to monitor all the services that support your hosts as well.
+Activate any of our integrations, including AWS CloudWatch, AWS Billing, AWS ELB, MySQL, NGINX, and more, to extend monitoring to your AWS or on-host applications, and access the pre-configured dashboards that appear for each of them.

 With New Relic, users can create filter sets to organize hosts, cluster roles, and other resources based on criteria that matter the most to users.
 This allows you to optimize your resources by using a focused view to monitor, detect, and resolve any problems proactively.
 The attributes for filtering are populated from the auto-imported EC2 tags or custom tags that may be applied to hosts.
 You can combine as many filters as you want in a filter set, and save them to share with other people in your account.

-You’ll also be able to see the color-coded health status of each host inside the filter set, so you can quickly identify problematic areas of your infrastructure.
-Additionally, filter sets can be used in the health map to get an overview of your infrastructure performance at a glance based on the filters that matter to your teams.
+You'll also be able to see the color-coded health status of each host inside the filter set, so you can quickly identify problematic areas of your infrastructure.
+Additionally, filter sets can be used in the health maps to get an overview of your infrastructure performance at a glance based on the filters that matter to your teams.

 This will create an alert condition for any hosts that match those tags, allowing our infrastructure monitoring to automatically remove hosts that go offline and add new hosts to the alert condition if they match those tags.
 Alerts configured once for the appropriate tags will scale correctly across all future hosts.
 And know that you can also leverage existing alert policies for infrastructure alert conditions.